Holiday inspiration currently loading...

 Day Four – Exploring Fabulous Fair Isle

-Birdwatching is a key activity, and from April to August the soaring cliffs are home to colonies of fulmars, kittiwakes, razorbills, guillemots and puffins, with moorland-dwelling skuas and terns watching over their nests, and gannets often circling overhead.
+Your accommodation’s situation means you could not be more perfectly placed to get the most from your visit.
+Of course, birdwatching is a key activity, and from April to August the soaring cliffs are home to colonies of Fulmars, Kittiwakes, Razorbills, Guillemots, Black Guillemots and Puffins, with moorland-dwelling skuas and terns watching over their nests, and gannets often circling overhead.

 Away from birdlife, Fair Isle is home to a staggering selection of flowering plants, with some 250 species, many of distinct rarity.
 And the island has been subject to intense archaeological study over the years, with evidence of human habitation stretching back 5000 years, many of the sites accessible to visitors, easily reached on foot amidst some of the most dramatic scenery in the UK.

-And if you fancy really getting involved, you might have the opportunity to lend a hand as locals tend the land, clip the sheep, mend the fence or carry out any number of crofting tasks crucial to day-to-day life here.
+And if you fancy getting your hands dirty, you might have the opportunity to lend a hand as locals tend the land, clip the sheep, or carry out any number of crofting tasks crucial to day-to-day life here.

 Day Five – Return to Shetland Mainland

 Wave goodbye to Fair Isle this morning and take your return flight to Tingwall.
-From here it’s just a 15-minute drive to your next hotel, in the ancient former capital of Scalloway.
+From here it’s just a 30-minute drive to your next hotel.

 Day Six –a Day’s Exploration in Southern Mainland

-Scalloway is a fascinating location in its own right, with its castle pipped to ‘UK’s northernmost’ status only by Muness Castle on Unst.
-The Scalloway Museum tells, amongst others, the story of the ‘Shetland Bus’, the undercover operation carried out across the North Sea between Shetland and occupied Norway during WWII.
+A little north of your accommodation, Scalloway is a fascinating location, with its castle pipped to ‘UK’s northernmost’ status by Muness Castle on Unst, while the Scalloway Museum tells, amongst others, the story of the ‘Shetland Bus’, the undercover operation carried out across the North Sea between Shetland and occupied Norway during WWII.

 With Lerwick so close by, take the time to sample its distinctive feel and quirky shops rubbing along with traditional crafts, art and inviting cafés.